bart-blommaerts/bart-blommaerts.github.io/_posts/2018-10-17-5-dysfunctions.md

    Embrace conflict, because it demonstrates that people are passionate about what they're doing, which will facilitate achieving results.
    This is something that I have [actively been advocating at conferences](https://youtu.be/bI4zW8CynDM), with customers and in my [architecture katas](https://bbconsulting.be/architecture/2018/03/30/workshops.html).

+   > Most people just want to be heard, it's not about winning the debate and final decision.

 3. Lack of Commitment

    As mentioned in the previous dysfunction, when people are not part of the plan, chances are, they will lack commitment.